lizaodawn/IMMARKUS-wiki-clone/03-Designing-a-Data-Model.md

 **Figure 8.**  The Child Class "city gate" Inherits Properties from its Parent Class "obj_part"
 <br/><br/>

-## Viewing the Parent-Child Relationship
+## Viewing Parent-Child Relationships

 Classes do not need to have a parent-child relationship.
 Whether they do depends on your own data design.

-The entity classes for which you have created child classes have a drop-down menu (“>”) on the left (red square in **figure 9**).
+The entity classes for which you have created child classes have a drop-down menu (“>”) on the left (red square in **Figure 9**).

 * Click the drop-down menu to expand the parent class and you will see child classes belonging to the parent class.

 * The properties belonging to or inherited from the parent to the child class are shown on the row of the parent class.

-* On the row of the child class, you can only see the properties specifically added to the child class (see the properties for "location site" parent and "survey area" child on **figure 9**).
+* On the row of the child class, you can only see the properties specifically added to the child class (see the properties for "location site" parent and "survey area" child on **Figure 9**).

-Classes that do not have children have no drop-down menu (blue square on **figure 9**).
+Classes that do not have children have no drop-down menu (blue square on **Figure 9**).

 ![Screenshot (82)](https://github.com/rsimon/immarkus/assets/128056738/7a9f5b76-79c2-4d3f-bf3c-61f41f87dad9)